autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-create-maps-for-autoware.md

 !!! note

     Maps provided by TomTom use their proprietary AutoStream format, not Lanelet2.
-    The open-source [AutostreamForAutoware tool](https://github.com/tomtom-international/AutoStreamForAutoware) can be used to convert an AutoStream map to a Lanelet2 map.
+    The open-source [AutoStreamForAutoware tool](https://github.com/tomtom-international/AutoStreamForAutoware) can be used to convert an AutoStream map to a Lanelet2 map.
     However, the converter is still in its early stages and has some [known limitations](https://github.com/tomtom-international/AutoStreamForAutoware/blob/main/docs/known-issues.md).